 Below is a sampling of publicly available studies and resources on American Indian and Alaska Native education.
 We have deliberately included research and practices within Native communities and by Indian educators.

 For customized literature searches on this or other topics, including a search of peer-reviewed research databases not available to the general public, please contact Jennifer Klump, Ask A REL Reference Desk librarian, 503.275.0454 or 800.547.6339, ext.
-454 or submit your question.
+454.

 NIEA encourages the use of research and evaluation approaches that respect Native cultures and values; permit the involvement of Native people in the development of research and evaluation design, implementation, and reporting; promote tribal self-determination and sovereignty; and build the capacity of tribes and Native communities to conduct their own research and evaluations.
 They provide a selection of materials for both Native and non-Native researchers and evaluators conducting research or evaluations in Native communities.